mongodb/specifications/source/socks5-support/socks5.rst

 :code:`proxyPassword=username` MUST be added to the connection string or passed through an equivalent :code:`MongoClient` option.
 This option specifies a string of non-zero length.
-Drivers MUST ignore this option if it specifies a zero-length string, or if :code:`proxyHost` was not specified.
-Drivers MUST error if this option was specified and :code:`proxyHost` was not specified.
+Drivers MUST ignore this option if it specifies a zero-length string.
+Drivers MUST error if this option was specified and :code:`proxyHost` was not specified or :code:`proxyUsername` was not specified.

 Connection Pooling
 ------------------------